Jebet812/Notes/AWS-CCP.md

      - They are fault tolerant.
      - They allow for high availability.

 * **Edge Locations:** Locations used to store cached copies of content close to customers for faster delivery.
-This is made possible through *Amazon CloudFront* (is a content delivery network to deliver data, video, applications and APIs with low latency and high transfer speeds </br>
+This is made possible through **Amazon CloudFront** (is a content delivery network to deliver data, video, applications and APIs with low latency and high transfer speeds<br>
+CloudFront also integrates with AWS WAF, a web application firewall that helps protect web applications from common web exploits, and AWS Shield, a managed DDoS protection service that safeguards web applications running on AWS</br>
 It *reduces latency* (time between user request and resulting response) and *speeds up delivery of application.*</br>
 There are more edge locations than regions and availability zones.